Vilnius Old Town Architecture

-Vilnius evolved into a center of trade and commerce, and during the Renaissance was considerably larger than most other European cities.
+Vilnius Old Town, the historical core of the capital of Lithuania, was formed in the 5th-6th centuries on the confluence of Vilnia and Neris rivers.
+Its growth and wealth took off in the early Middle Ages, in the 12th century, a citadel surrounded the city on Gediminas Hill and an impressive city wall.
 In 1471, a fire swept through the rapidly growing city, burning down many sacred buildings.
-The Medieval street plan of the city and the triangular market square next to the Town Hall have fortunately survived to the present day.
+The Medieval street plan of the town and the triangular market square next to the Town Hall have fortunately survived to the present day.

 Rapid changes contributed to the mixture of architectural styles in Vilnius.
 The city has always adapted to the latest European trends, and each architectural style influenced the other.

 Vilnius’ historic buildings are in Gothic, Renaissance, Baroque and Classicism styles and have a distinct appearance, spatial composition, and elements of internal and external finishes.
-They create a townscape of great diversity and yet at the same time coexist in overarching harmony.
+They create a townscape of great diversity and yet, at the same time, coexist in overarching harmony.

-Gothic Architecture in Vilnius
+Gothic architecture in Vilnius

-The most significant buildings of Vilnius are Churches of St. Anne and the Bernardine ensemble.
+The most significant Vilnius gothic buildings are Churches of St. Anne and the Bernardine ensemble.
 The Church of St. Anne is one of the most impressive buildings, not only in Vilnius but also throughout Lithuania.
 None of the Gothic buildings resembles its gravity and the richness of the details of the ornament.
 Meanwhile, the Bernardine Church and monastery are among the largest ensembles of gothic sacral buildings in Lithuania.

 In early Renaissance buildings, architects combined gothic structures with Renaissance décor.
 As a result, many buildings have both lavish baroque and delicate gothic elements.
 During this period, education became more important and prominent, with the establishment of several universities and printing houses of note, including Vilnius University (1579), Vilnius Aluminate (1582), and Vilnius Jesuit Novice (1602).